-Ukra ine: HIA (Hungarian Interchuro ch Aid) CA and HIA have worked together on MPCA, C4P and FSGs since the start of the war • Romania, Ukraine: Blythswo Heritage Ukraine, House of ood ar Mercy a, Ukr n (APH) are a Ukrainian network of +25 civil society organisations across Ukraine e a Romanian faith-based actor who work with a network of faith-based actors in Ukraine (of which v, and Light of Reformation are supported by CA) aine: HEKS / EPER (Swiss Church Aid) CA and HEKS have worked together on sclr, cash, and in-kind e war Thematic Area(s) Public Health Shelter and household items $\boxtimes$ Cash and Vouchers $\boxtimes$ Food Security Preparedness and Prevention $\boxtimes$ MHPSS and CBPS $\boxtimes$ WASH $\boxtimes$ Gender $\boxtimes$ Livelihood $\boxtimes$ Engagement with Faith and Religious leaders and institutions $\boxtimes$ Education $\boxtimes$ Advocacy Other:
+Ukra iine: HIA (Hungarian Interchur rch Aid ) CA and HIA have worked together on MPCA, C4P and FSGs since the start of the war

+• Ukraine: Alliance for Public Health (APH) are a Ukrainian network of +25 civil society organisations across Ukraine Romania, Ukraine: Blythswood are a Romanian faith-based actor who work with a network of faith-based actors in Ukraine (of which Heritage Ukraine, House of Mercy, and Light of Reformation are supported by CA) Romania, Hungary, Moldova, Ukraine: HEKS / EPER (Swiss Church Aid) CA and HEKS have worked together on sclr, cash, and in-kind distributions since the start of the war

+Thematic Area(s) Public Health Shelter and household items

+Cash and Vouchers Food Security

+Preparedness and Prevention MHPSS and CBPS

+$\boxtimes$ WASH Gender

+$\boxtimes$ Livelihood Engagement with Faith and Religious leaders and institutions

+Education Advocacy

+Other:

+Project Outcome(s) I. Immediate life-saving, multi-sectoral emergency support provided to people affected by the conflict (refugees and internally displaced) Safe access to basic services and supports restored for people affected by conflict

+Outcome(3)

-Project Outcome(s) 1.
-Immediate life-saving, multi-sectoral emergency support provided to people affected by the conflict (refugees and internally displaced) 2.
-Safe access to basic services and supports restored for people affected by conflict 3.
-Resilience of host communities and local organisations strengthened and social cohesion built with IDPs and crisis affected population in Ukraine and refugees in Hungary, Moldova, Poland, Romania, and Slovakia Project Objectives To provide immediate life-saving multi-sectoral emergency support for IDPs and conflict affected population in Ukraine and refugees in Hungary, Moldova, Poland, Romania and Slovakia To enable access to and restoration of basic services for conflict affected people in Ukraine and refugees in Hungary, Moldova, Poland, Romania, and Slovakia To strengthen the resilience of host communities and build social cohesionwith IDPs and crisis affected population in Ukraine and refugees in Hungary, Moldova, Poland, Romania, and Slovakia Target Recipients Profile ☑ Refugees ☑ IDPs ☑ host ☑ Returnees population ☑ Non-displaced affected population Project Total budget: 46,747,481 USD Budget (USD) Total income as of 8 August 2023: 25,381,252 USD Balance requested: 21,366,229 USD
+3. Resilience of host communities and local organisations strengthened and social cohesion built with IDPs and crisis affected population in Ukraine and refugees in Hungary, Moldova, Poland, Romania, and Slovakia

+Project Objectives To provide immediate life-saving multi-sectoral emergency support for IDPs and conflict affected population in Ukraine and refugees in Hungary, Moldova, Poland, Romania and Slovakia To enable access to and restoration of basic services for conflict affected people in Ukraine and refugees in Hungary, Moldova, Poland, Romania, and Slovakia To strengthen the resilience of host communities and build social cohesionwith IDPs and crisis affected population in Ukraine and refugees in Hungary, Moldova, Poland, Romania, and Slovakia

+Target

+Recipients Profile

+☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐

+Non-displaced affected population

+Project Total budget: 46,747,481 USD

+Budget (USD) Total income as of 8 August 2023: 25,381,252 USD

+Balance requested: 21,366,229 USD